Though her modeling career ended by 1922, you can still see the image of Audrey Munson in museums from Hartford to San

 Audrey appears atop the Municipal Building, at the entrance to the Manhattan Bridge, on the Pulitzer Fountain in front of the Plaza.

-Her fall was as swift and as spectacular as was her rise to fame.
+She fell as swiftly and as spectacularly as she rose to fame.
 By the time the coins bearing her image were taken out of circulation, she was completely forgotten, confined to an insane asylum and then buried in an unmarked grave.

-She always believed she was the victim of a gypsy curse.
+She always believed her demise resulted from a gypsy curse.

 The Curse of Audrey Munson

 Audrey Munson was born in Rochester, N.Y., on June 8, 1891.
 Her father, Edgar, worked as a trolley car conductor with dreams of hitting it big in real estate.
-Her mother, Kittie, was an Irish Catholic who divorced Edgar when Audrey was eight.
-She had to, she said, because he was having an open affair with another woman he later married.
+Her Irish Catholic mother Kittie divorced Edgar when Audrey was eight.

 When Audrey was five years old, her mother took her to have her fortune told in East Syracuse, N.Y.
 Gypsy Queen Eliza told her: